MRtrix3/mrtrix3/docs/reference/commands/amp2sh.rst

 Stride options
 ^^^^^^^^^^^^^^

--  **-stride spec** specify the strides of the output data in memory, as a comma-separated list.
+-  **-strides spec** specify the strides of the output data in memory, as a comma-separated list.
 The actual strides produced will depend on whether the output image format can support it.

 Standard options
 ^^^^^^^^^^^^^^^^